DHRI-Curriculum/NLTK_DHRI/lessons.md

 and run the cell.

 The NLTK downloader should appear.
 Please install all of the packages.
-If you are short on time, focus on book" for this tutorial—you can download the other packages at another time for later use.
+If you are short on time, focus on "book" for this tutorial—you can download the other packages at another time for later use.

 Yours will look a little different, but the same interface.
 Click on the 'all' option and then 'Download'.
 Once they all trun green, you can close the Downloader dialogue box.